The Tyranny of Merit (review)

 If this sounds unimaginable, here are some other articles that support the idea of lottery-based admissions (though not everyone is a fan).
 David Karger, a professor at MIT, poses a compromise as an experiment: accept a small number of applicants randomly from the set of qualified applicants, and compare their outcomes with the outcomes of students who didn't get accepted.
 Although his goal is a bit different: given this empirical data, MIT could reject "a super well qualified candidate who will do just as well if not admitted... in favor of a less-well-qualified candidate who will actually make a bigger contribution to society if they come to MIT."

 In a similar vein, NeurIPS (a big computer science conference) ran an experiment to determine the amount of randomness in the peer review process.
 Some of the papers were reviewed by two independent committees, and the results were compared.
 The conclusion was that process is rather arbitrary.
 Lance Fortnow points out, "Somehow we have this belief when it comes to conference submissions, that there is some perfect ordering of the submissions and a good [Program Committee] can suss it out.
 That's not really how it works...
 Why not make the randomness explicit instead of implicit?"
-Given the high stakes (for academics) of publishing papers (e.g., finding a job, getting tenure), it can be frustrating when there's so much luck that lies beneath the surface.
+Given the high stakes (for academics) of publishing papers (e.g., finding a job, getting tenure), it can be frustrating when there's so much luck that hides behind a veil of objectivity.